 My grandmother died when she was 55 years old.
-I was only a child at the time, and Noni seemed very old - old enough to die.
+I was only a child at the time, and Noni seemed very old – old enough to die.
 Now I know lots better.
-After all, I was 70 in May.
-Even 70 is still very young.
+After all, I was 71 in May.
+71 is still very young.

 However, I am beginning to see signs of my aging.
 Not just the normal malfunctioning of body parts, aches, pains, and creaks, but a change in the way I look at life, the way I behave, and the things I consider important.